H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 - **Domain-specific and compact models**
   - `medllama2:latest` – for medical or clinical-style language and reasoning.
-  - `tinyllama:latest`, `tinyllama:1.1b`, and `gemma:2b` – smaller variants for constrained environments and quick utility tasks.
+  - `tinyllama:latest`, `tinyllama:1.1b`, `gemma:2b` – smaller variants for constrained environments and quick utility tasks.

 All models are accessed via Ollama’s HTTP interface and are called from FastAPI services in `~/msjarvis-rebuild/services`, with model selection controlled through configuration and routing logic rather than hard-coded choices.
 Not all installed models are active in every workflow, but the fabric maintains this broader pool to support specialization and experimentation.